eam-00/Linux-Notes/Misc/notes.md

 Contact Name Cheap Support via chat, they issue the SSL certificate immediately.
 - Send email with the SSL certificate & the key to **domain.something**.
 - After all of this, you need to set up a couple of DNS TXT records.
-On Heroku they have a TXT record that we need to add to the DNS for **domain.something**.
+On Heroku they will issue or have a TXT record that we need to add to the DNS for **domain.something**.